HAVING DISCIPLINE IN THE WORKPLACE MAKES LIFE EASY

 Although the South African Labour Laws are outdated and the weight of it diluted by corruption, greed and deliberate ignorance it is still possible for the manager to apply the basic principles of success.

-I just wish that government will make it compulsory for business owners to have basic qualifications in these acts before issuing a business license as so many business owners wants to enforce their own interpretation of the law.
+I just wish that the government will make it compulsory for business owners to have basic qualifications in these acts before issuing a business license like so many business owners wants to enforce their own interpretation of the law.

 TYPES OF DISCIPLINARY ISSUES IN THE WORKPLACE